clojusc/unified-config/README.md

 ## About

-An file-based config library that allows for configuration values to be overridden using Java system properties (i.e, `-D...`) or shell environment variables.
+A file-based config library that allows for configuration values to be overridden using Java system properties (i.e, `-D...`) or shell environment variables.